cloudikeme/end-to-end-kubernetes-deployment-project/README.md

 #### Deploy Service

-kubectl apply -f manifests/website-service.yaml
+`kubectl apply -f manifests/website-service.yaml`

-Confirm its service is running
+Confirm its service is running: `kubectl get svc`

-kubectl get svc
+  Port-Forward so you can access it externally:

+`kubectl port-forward svc/ecommerce-website-service 3000:80`

 #### Expose to loadbalancer, using MetalLB